A First Look at 2020 Retail at NRF’s “Big Show” | 1to1 Media

 Robotics try to lose the ‘new guy’ label

-Badger Technologies’ robot, affectionately named “Marty,” is a thin, rectangle bot several feet tall.
-It moved vertically with Roomba-like precision past a replica grocery store shelf line, pausing occasionally to complete what it was designed to do — manage store inventory and assess cleanliness.
-In some stores, Marty has googly eyes attached to the top of its “head.”
+Marty, a thin, rectangular bot that was built by Badger Technologies, moved with Roomba-like precision past a replica grocery store shelf line, pausing occasionally to complete what it was designed to do — manage store inventory and assess cleanliness.
+Marty was commissioned and named by Ahold Delhaize USA, the parent company of Stop & Shop and Giant Food Stores, where it can be found with googly eyes attached to its “head” at many of the company’s grocery stores.

 This is the nature of work for robots in retail going into 2020.
-In a talk with “Marty’s” CEO Tim Rowland, he envisions a future where robotic coworkers fill in the mundane, time consuming tasks of daily activities, freeing up organizations for other initiatives that provide more value.
+In a talk with Tim Rowland, CEO of Badger Technologies, the maker of Marty, he envisions a future where robotic coworkers fill in the mundane, time consuming tasks of daily activities, freeing up organizations for other initiatives that provide more value.

 “People are beginning to realize there is something here that is scalable, so I think this year is going to be when a few people-we’ve seen Walmart talk about it, we’ve seen others talk about it- starting to put their toe in the water and that’ll bring credibility to the whole market and it’ll start to accelerate,” said Rowland.